nus-mornin-lab/First_Lab/.ipynb_checkpoints/Appendix-checkpoint.md

+### Apendix
-#### Apendix: A novel strategy for interpreting laboratory values in intensive care unit patients: What is normal in the era of precision medicine?
+#### A novel strategy for interpreting laboratory values in intensive care unit patients: What is normal in the era of precision medicine?

 ---